joshbmartin/joshbmartin.github.io/_posts/2025-14-12-badge-scanner.md

 if __name__ == "__main__":
     main()
 ```

-Shout out to Claude Code for the emojis and some help proofreading :D

 The good thing about running through stdin is we can have any numeric value in our sheet, and then type it in without having a physical badge to validate the functionality of the code which is what I did!